sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/troubleshooting.md

 Explore the capabilities and limits of the board copying and flashing images in small batches first.
 This will help you to understand the limitations of the board and the filesystem.

-### When I copy a TOS image to the SidecarTridge TOS, the file is not recognized or stored correctly
+### The Atari ST boots with a black screen or garbage characters

-The host computers implement in the external storage devices a cache mechanism that can cause the file to be stored incorrectly.
-To solve this issue, eject the SidecarTridge TOS volume ALWAYS from the host computer when you finish copying the TOS images.
+Some USB cables can set some signals on the USB port that can interfere with the SidecarTridge TOS Emulator.
+To solve this issue, fully unplug the USB cable from the SidecarTridge TOS and try again.

+## SWITCHER.TOS Issues

+### The SWITCHER.TOS program hangs when loading available TOS images

+The SWITCHER.TOS program can hang when loading the available TOS images if the USB cable is connected to the SidecarTridge TOS.
+To solve this issue, fully unplug the USB cable from the SidecarTridge TOS.
+Some USB cables can set some signals on the USB port that can interfere with the SidecarTridge TOS Emulator.

 [Previous: Compatibility](/sidecartridge-tos/compatibility/){: .btn .mr-4 }